 “Anything carbohydrate (you eat) is going to raise your blood sugar level.
-Now this is where we can have individual responses as to how much.
-But, yes simply put carbs convert to sugar, whether you're going to use that or store it is the next equation in your metabolic story."
+Now, this is where we can have individual responses as to how much.
+But, yes simply put carbs convert to sugar, whether you're going to use that or store it in the next equation in your metabolic story."

-"The carbohydrate is the macro nutrient, and it breaks down to glucose, which is more of the micro nutrient.
+"The carbohydrate is the macronutrient, and it breaks down to glucose, which is more of the micronutrient.
 If we eat something high carb our bodies say, ‘Hey, that's instant fuel.
 I can go use it.’
-But unless you're in the middle of exercise or running from a bear or something like that, the body is going to say, ‘Let me store it somewhere.’
+But unless you're in the middle of an exercise or running from a bear or something like that, the body is going to say, ‘Let me store it somewhere.’
 Most of the time we're sitting on our butt behind a computer getting fired up about something right?
 So your body will say, ‘I'm not using (that fuel right now) let me store it somewhere.’"

 "The first place we actually store it is the liver.
-That’s why we are seeing a plethora of fatty liver disease starting to build and build.
+That’s why we are seeing a plethora of fatty liver diseases starting to build and build.
 Often when people get their metabolic panels you'll see the ALT (alanine aminotransferase test) and SLT (alanine transaminase, is an enzyme found mostly in the liver) start to skyrocket.
-Usually in my practice I get the comment from my clients that their doctor said, ‘Oh you have fatty liver’ and just left it."
+Usually, in my practice, I get the comment from my clients that their doctor said, ‘Oh you have fatty liver’ and just left it."

-But Dr. Kurt adds, if you can get through the sugar withdrawals the benefits are numerous.
+But Dr. Kurt adds if you can get through the sugar withdrawals the benefits are numerous.
 “The benefits can be from the hormone aspect.
 When we eat high levels of sugar and that type of thing, insulin gets released and we store it.
-At some point the body will say I'm sick of too much insulin and I'm going to become resistant.
+At some point, the body will say I'm sick of too much insulin and I'm going to become resistant.
 When you parlay insulin resistance we’re not just talking about reducing diabetes or obesity, but now they're talking about Alzheimer's as a type three diabetes thing.
-Also, the plaques in your arteries are signals from insulin to build those up, so we are also talking cardiac disease, cancer hormone specific tumors, all of those things have insulin resistance components.
+Also, the plaques in your arteries are signals from insulin to build those up, so we are also talking about cardiac disease, and cancer hormone-specific tumors, all of those things have insulin resistance components.
 Looking at the long-term cutting sugar and decreasing sugar is huge for chronic illness.”